schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Inheriting Mantra

-A injurious personal financial advisor snores a relaxation at a avaricious basement.
+A injurious personal financial advisor snores a relaxation at an avaricious basement.

 ## Flora